jecombe/NFTGuessr/README.md

 user puts their NFT back into play, **they will not be able to win it**.
 If a user is the creator of an NFT, they can **NEVER** win that NFT.

+### Token management

+Token ERC20 with oppenZepplin.
+A dynamic total supply: The NftGuessr smart contract holds 10,000 SPC, and the creator of the NftGuessr contract also holds 10,000 SPC.
+Additional SPC is created when a player generates new NFTs at a cost of 1 SPC each; the NftGuessr smart contract mints 2 SPC for each new NFT created.
+When a user win a NFT GSP, he receive 2 token SPC.

+### Fees management

+- Base fees in Zama (ZAMA) used for guess requests (1 ZAMA): All Zama returns to the smart contract, whose owner controls it and can withdraw.
+- Geospace NFT creation fees in SpaceCoin (SPC) (1 SPC): The SPC fees are distributed to all NFT creators in a fair manner.

 ### Staker

 A staker delegates their NFTs to the smart contract.
-If a staker has 3 staked NFTs, it unlocks access to create additional NFTs, taking into account a tax for one game round.
+If a staker has **3 staked NFTs GSP**, it unlocks access to create additional NFTs.
+If a staker has **1 staked NFTs GSP**, receive daily reward (actually 1 SPC)

 ### Back in game

-An NFT holder can put their NFT back into play with a tax for one game round.
+An NFT holder can put their NFT back into play with a tax for **one game round**.

 ### Check Gps

-A user sends an NFT ID along with latitude and longitude, and a **MINIMUM** of 1 token + NFT fees to verify if their location is within a 5 km² radius of the specified NFT ID.
+A user sends an NFT ID along with latitude and longitude (without decimal (1e15)), and a **MINIMUM** of 1 token + NFT fees to verify if their location is within a 5 km² radius of the specified NFT ID.
 If it is, the NFT is transferred to the user; otherwise, nothing happens.

 ### Create Gps

-If the user has access to NFT creation, they must have a valid location, meaning with a latitude and longitude for which a Google Street View is available.
+If the user has access to NFT creation, they must have a valid location, meaning with a latitude and longitude and others with conversion (without decimal (1e15)) for which a Google Street View is available. **It's cost 1 SPC**.

 ## Table of Contents